 If your license has expired, it can still be renewed if you can prove your identity and expiration occurred within the last three years.
 To do this, however, you must pass three tests: a vision test, a written driving test, and a driving skills test.
 If your license has been suspended, you must satisfy the suspension requirements to have your driving privileges reinstated.
 The most common causes of suspension that need to be resolved are DUI convictions, insurance law violations, and excessive driving points.

-You can learn more about renewing your drivers license in Oklahoma on the Oklahoma DPS website.
+You can learn more about renewing your drivers license in Oklahoma on the SOK website.